Elizabeth Eulberg (she/her)

 “My favorite moment of interacting with young readers is when I share my struggles with reading as a kid and that I was diagnosed with a couple learning differences, including dyslexia.
 There’s always a few kids in the audience who sit up a little straighter.
 I’m proof that no matter what label you’re given as a kid, you can rise above it.”

-Elizabeth Eulberg is the acclaimed author of over a dozen books for middle grade and young adult readers, including her most recent middle grade novel, The Best Worst Summer.
+Elizabeth Eulberg is the acclaimed author of over a dozen books for middle grade and young adult readers, including Scared Silly: Curses Are Worst, the first novel in her new middle-grade series.
 Her middle grade debut, The Great Shelby Holmes, has been placed on reading lists across the United States, as well as being named by the Chicago Public Library as a “Best of the Best” book for 2016.
 Her young adult novels include the international bestselling Lonely Hearts Club; Prom & Prejudice, a YALSA Top Ten Popular Paperback; Better Off Friends, an International Literacy Association Young Adults’ Choices Reading List selection; and her most recent, Past Perfect Life, a YALSA Quick Pick for Reluctant Readers.

 Elizabeth currently lives in London where she spends her free time wandering the secret side streets in her neighborhood, playing piano, guitar, and the clarinet (not at the same time), and dreaming up her next adventures–both fictional and in real life.

 If you’re interested in having Elizabeth visit your school or attend your event, or if you have a general question about Elizabeth, please fill out the following form: